truzo/tomango-2018/site/content/is/tom-ruzyllo.md

 Tom is Tomango’s Digital Marketing Executive and joined in April 2016.

-He’s responsible for Tomango’s online marketing output, and takes lead on all things SEO, PPC, social media and email marketing.
+He's responsible for all Tomango's digital marketing output, and takes lead on all things SEO, PPC, social media and email marketing.
 Tom is an NCTJ-qualifed journalist and has previous experience in consumer public relations.
-He’s also recently finished studying a CIM Diploma in Professional Marketing.
+He also holds a CIM Diploma in Professional Marketing.

 ## What’s your perfect breakfast?
 During the week – nothing (banana at a push).
 Weekend – Full English, black pudding included, no tomato.